cozodb/cozo/IN_PROG.md

 Cozo is written in Rust, with [RocksDB](http://rocksdb.org/) as the storage engine.
 We manually wrote the C++/Rust bindings for RocksDB with [cxx](https://cxx.rs/).
 Outside the storage layer, Cozo is 100% safe rust.

+## Contributing

+General discussions should go [here](https://github.com/cozodb/cozo/discussions).
+We also have a [Discord channel](https://discord.gg/GFpjQ9m866).

+If you find a bug, first search for [past issues](https://github.com/cozodb/cozo/issues) to see if it has already been reported.
+If not, open a new issue.

+Contributions to code or other materials should be done via [pull requests](https://github.com/cozodb/cozo/pulls).
+You will be guided to sign a CLA the first time you contribute.

 ## Licensing